-- See which alerts were issued most recently in your environment.
-For more information about configuring and interpreting alerts, see Alerts concepts.
+- Observe which alerts were issued most recently in your environment.
+For more information about configuring and interpreting alerts, see Alerts.

 - Threat Intelligence

-- See the number of connections and transactions that contain suspicious hostnames, IP
+- Observe the number of connections and transactions that contain suspicious hostnames, IP

-intelligence information.
-Click a blue metric value or metric name in the legend
+intelligence.
+Click a blue metric value or metric name in the legend to drill

-object.
-Click the red camera icon to learn about the threat intelligence
+the red camera icon to learn about the threat intelligence source.

-Note: Threat intelligence metrics will display a zero value for one or more of the following reasons:
+Note: Threat intelligence metrics display a zero value for one or more of the following reasons:

-- Your Reveal(x) subscription does not include threat intelligence.
-Threat intelligence requires a Reveal(x) Premium or Ultra subscription.
+- Your ExtraHop Reveal(x) subscription does not include threat intelligence.

 - SSL - Weak Ciphers